 Liability insurance is the cornerstone of your roofing company insurance program.
 It covers third party claims.
 For instance, a third party can be your client, a passer-by, a neighbor or a visitor to the construction site.

 Roofers Liability Insurance includes coverage for third party claims such as these:

-- Bodily Injury: For example, a visitor to the site trips over some of your equipment.
-It does not even have to be your fault, you can still be found liable and have to pay damages and medical expenses.
+- Bodily Injury.
+For example, a visitor to the site trips over some of your equipment.
+It does not even have to be your fault, you’re found liable and have to pay damages and medical expenses.

 Is Roofing Contractor Insurance mandatory?

 Workers Compensation is mandatory across the country.
-General Liability Insurance is legally required in most states.
+General Liability Insurance’s legally required in most states.
 It is wise to check before applying for contracts, because you may be sabotaging your changes without even knowing it.